MisterDerpie/revontulet.dev/content/post/2025-08-17/index.md

 Regardless of whether it's dangerous to test there or not, it tends to take the most time to get the change out there.
 Often, one also has to be precautious and apply additional measures, for example the use Feature Flags, to make sure not to impair existing flows.

-If you're manufacaturing an engine, after its assembly, you do not want (nor need) to build a car around it to verify that the engine works.
+If you're manufacturing an engine, after its assembly, you do not want (nor need) to build a car around it to verify that the engine works.

 ### Feedback Loops in Practice